Nissan Motor : Prosecutors set to indict Nissan's Ghosn again on Friday | MarketScreener

-Ghosn, who has been detained since his arrest in November, will likely be formally charged with aggravated breach of trust for temporarily transferring personal investment losses to Nissan in 2008, as well as for understating his compensation for three years through 2018.
+Ghosn, who has been detained since his arrest in November, is likely to be formally charged with aggravated breach of trust for temporarily transferring personal investment losses to Nissan in 2008, as well as for understating his compensation for three years through 2018.

-At a court appearance earlier this week, Ghosn said all accusations against him were "meritless" and "unsubstantiated".
+At a court appearance this week, Ghosn said all accusations against him were "meritless" and "unsubstantiated".

 Nissan also faces an indictment over the latest compensation reporting issue, said the person, who spoke on condition of anonymity due to the sensitivity of the issue.